 This was the perfect day!
 Victoria and Jonathan had a few unexpected roller coasters thrown at them during the planning process (which included a venue change and the beginning of Covid) and they absolutely deserved a perfect day.
-Sunset Ranch ultimately ended up being just the right fit for them and their team was such a breath of fresh air; they are such lovely folks to work with and the space is gorgeous!
+Camp Hideaway ultimately ended up being just the right fit for them and their team was such a breath of fresh air; they are such lovely folks to work with and the space is gorgeous!

 Pulling together Victoria’s vision and coming up with the mood board was so much fun.
 She loved getting into the details- notice her perfectly coordinated maids getting ready outfits- all the way down to their socks!
 I also discovered that she shares my affinity for pillows and tea towels (even at the dismay of our husbands).
 Ha!

 Lori Blythe Photography did such an amazing job (as usual) with these photos and even hand painted the blue styling board to photograph the details.
 I really love when a photographer can photograph the details well!
 Reiley and Rose Floral brought the best of the best and added the blue larkspur flowers (those blue stalk type flowers) to the ceremony arrangements at the last minute.
 They coordinated so perfectly with the sky and the dresses and brought it all together!